 Walking northward from the square, you will enter the renowned Forbidden City.
 This largest and best-[reserved imperial palace was constructed in 1420.
 Your private guide will explain the architectural culture, history, and interesting anecdotes behind the palace to you when escorting you to visit the Forbidden City.

-You will have your lunch in Courtyard 7 Restaurant, a restaurant serving new modern French dishes.
-The restaurant is restored from a traditional quadrangle courtyard, and it is located in a hutong.
+You will have your lunch at a restaurant restored from a traditional quadrangle courtyard, and it is located in a hutong.

 In the afternoon, you will hop on a rickshaw to ride through the hutongs, the narrow alleys between rows of quadrangle dwellings.
 There you might come across children playing football or seniors playing Chinese chess by the sides.
 It is a nice way to get a snapshot of traditional Beijing people’s life.